pgobi/cookfoodai-backend/README.md

 # CookFoodAI #

 ### About ###
-The use of AI in e-commerce in a food store
+The use of artificial-intelligence (AI) in e-commerce in a food store

 ** IN PROGRESS  **